What is a UGC Creator? Steps To Become One + Examples

 • Discover similar content that other creators do for the brand – at scale.
 Just add a hashtag the brand uses and see what type of content can be generated.

-• Provide the brand with a UGC widget for their website with the content you and other people create for their specific hashtag, or if you get permission to access their account, you will be able also to fetch the Instagram and Twitter mentions and help them create widgets with the content posted by the people.
+• Provide the brand with a UGC widget for their website with the content you and other people create for their specific hashtag, or if you get permission to access their account, you will also be able to fetch the Instagram, and Twitter mentions and help them create widgets with the content posted by the people.

 • You can also help the brand create a competition where people will post photos with a specific hashtag to win prizes.
 This is a great way to increase engagement and get more content for the brand.